Medical expert of the article

 Indications for endoscopic treatment.

-- Ulcers with local factors delaying scarring.
+- Ulcers with the presence of local factors that delay scarring.

 Contraindications to endoscopic treatment.